Currently, Taggun can recognise and extract the following properties from a receipt:

 Taggun calculates the confidence level for each property.
 This provides a "proxy" accuracy level for each property.
 Also, an aggregated confidence level for all properties of the receipt is provided at the root level of the result.
 Maximum confidence level is 0.99 Minimum confidence level is 0.

 Taggun uses Google Places to extract and validate the recognised merchant name and address of the receipt.
 It biases the result to the closest distance of the bias location (the geolocation of user's IP address or caller's IP Address).

 To improve the accuracy of merchant name for your account, you can email us a list of the merchant names in your system.
 Or you can add a new merchant name to your account with the

 What happens when the original location of the receipt is not the same as the bias location of the user or caller?
 E.g. A user in Australia has scanned receipts from overseas trip in the USA.
 Think of IP Address geolocation as a mere "suggestion" to influence the result.
 It is not deterministic.
 Taggun algorithm is robust enough to extract information without any information of the IP Address.

 When possible, it is recommended to include the user's IP Address to lookup for the bias location of the receipt.
 Include

 ipAddress request parameter to improve the accuracy of receipt transcription.
 Taggun uses GeoLite2 data created by MaxMind, available from http://www.maxmind.com.

-Taggun recognizes dates of any formats.
+Taggun recognises dates of any formats.
 Bias location is used when there is an ambiguity between little-endian (DD-MM-YYYY) and middle-endian (MM-DD-YYYY).
-For example: a request with the bias location of New York, USA will recognize 07-12-2017 as 12th of July.
-But the same request with the bias location of Auckland, New Zealand will recognize that as 7th of December.
+For example: a request with the bias location of New York, USA will recognise 07-12-2017 as 12th of July.
+But the same request with the bias location of Auckland, New Zealand will recognise that as 7th of December.

-Taggun recognizes both format decimal point(.) and decimal mark(,) to extract the correct amount.
+Taggun recognises both formats decimal point(.) and decimal mark(,) to extract the correct amount.